 What Is Income Investing?

-There are several investment strategies, such as growth, value, and income investing or a combination to give you a more balanced portfolio.
-We wrote about growth vs. stock investing here.
+Several investment strategies, such as growth, value, income investing, or a combination, give you a more balanced portfolio.
+We wrote about growth investing vs. stock investing here.
 Income investing centers on building a portfolio of investments that are structured to generate income in predictable streams.

 A more balanced portfolio can combine investments that provide more growth combined with less risky investments.
-Such a portfolio could be a mix of money markets, Treasury securities, municipal, and high-grade corporate bonds.
-To add more risk, stocks with good track records for paying good dividend rates can be part of this balanced approach.
+Such a portfolio could have a mix of money markets, Treasury securities, municipal, and high-grade corporate bonds.
+To add more risk, stocks with good track records for paying reasonable dividend rates can be part of this balanced approach.